 After four years of midwifery school and apprenticeship, I was licensed by the Medical Board of California in March 2010.
 By the close of 2017, I have attended more than 450 births.

 I served on the board of directors for Birth Network of Santa Cruz County for several years.
 See www.birthnet.org

 I am co-founder of a midwifery advocacy group called Birth Santa Cruz.
 Check out our website BirthSantaCruz.com for more info.
 We’re also on Facebook.
 It’s a great way to stay up to date about what’s going on with birth locally and nationally.

 From 2011-2014, I was Regional Co-Rep for the California Association of Midwives (CAM).
-I remain active on projects with their sister organization, the California Association of Licensed Midwives (CALM), including keeping midwives updated on continuing education opportunities and creating welcome packets for newly licensed midwives in the state.
+I remain active on projects with their sister organization, the California Association of Licensed Midwives (CALM), including keeping midwives updated on continuing education opportunities, meeting with state legislators on midwifery issues, and creating welcome packets for newly licensed midwives in the state.

 All photos used with permission.
 Photo on this page courtesy of Tatiana Scher of LittleDarlingPhoto.com.